sandbox-ai/ali/README.md

 ### Technical information
 #### General
-The user query is embedded using a custom Spanish [embedding model](https://huggingface.co/dariolopez/roberta-base-bne-finetuned-msmarco-qa-es-mnrl-mn), then used to search for the best matching legal documents with cosine-similarity.

-To formulate the answer, an LLM osted with a [OpenAI compatible API endpoint](https://platform.openai.com/docs/api-reference) is queried by passing a custom prompt and the best matching documents.
+The user query is embedded using a custom Spanish [embedding model](https://huggingface.co/dariolopez/roberta-base-bne-finetuned-msmarco-qa-es-mnrl-mn), and then used to search for the best matching legal documents with cosine-similarity.
+To formulate the answer, an LLM hosted with an [OpenAI compatible API endpoint](https://platform.openai.com/docs/api-reference) is queried with a custom prompt and the relevant documents.

 This technique has ample room for improvements.
 See our roadmap on [RAG improvements](#improvements-over-baseline-rag).
 You can check out the RAG system written from scratch in `src/rag_session.py`